jp7677/dxvk-nvapi/README.md

-# Experimental non-complete NVAPI D3D11 implmentation for [DXVK](https://github.com/doitsujin/dxvk)
+# Experimental non-complete NVAPI D3D11 implementation for [DXVK](https://github.com/doitsujin/dxvk)

 This repository provide a very (very very) basic proof-of-concept implementation of the NVAPI extensions for DXVK.
 It is mostly a direct copy DXVK-AGS, but adjusted for NVAPI.